 10. Do Use Simple Language Where Possible

-Simple language makes content easier to understand, so try to avoid long and complicated words whenever possible.
+Simple language makes content easier to understand, so avoid long and complicated words whenever possible.
 If you must use words specific to your niche or technical jargon, be sure to explain it further (briefly) to ensure all of your readers know what you’re talking about.
+Or use tip number 8 and link to a reputable source that explains it!

 10 Content Writing Don’ts